 Never underestimate the value of chatting to a proto-AFOL at an event- who knows where it will lead!

 Would you like to contribute to our Builders’ Journeys column?
 I believe everyone has a set from their past that is significant for some reason or another, whether it was their first, a set you built with your grand parents, a set you built with your own kids.
-If you can white a paragraph or two, explaining why that set is special to you, why not send them in.
+If you can write a paragraph or two, explaining why that set is special to you, why not send them in.
 If you do not have photos of it, do not worry: we can probably find one or two to convey what it was about.
-Drop us an email at email@example.com, and until next time…
+Drop us an email at firstname.lastname@example.org, and until next time…